BGI-Qingdao/ProcessGroupMonitor/README.md

              TIME    41 seconds

-if you want to more than just a report , you can  read the whole log file and get information for each snapshot .
+if you want more information other than just a simple report, then you can read the whole log file and get information for each snapshot.

-### Snapshot frequrency
+### Snapshot frequency

-default is 5 seconds a snapshot .
+The default value is 5 seconds per snapshot.

-if you need another frequrency , modify the code of sleep function.
+if a different frequency is desired, then you can try to modify the codes of sleep function.